Dsusilo18/Chef-VM-Setup/README.md

   - Contains all of the remote address of the files that needs to be installed remotely.
 5. node['vm-setup']['dirs_list']
   - Contains all the directories that needs to be created.
+6. node['vm-setup']['bookmark_name_list']
+  - Stores the name of the bookmarks to be added to Chrome.
+7. node['vm-setup']['bookmark_url_list']
+  - Stores all the urls associated to the name of the bookmarks.

 ## Templates:
 Preferences.xml.erb